 Speak up when you don’t know, when you need additional resources, or when you’ve made faulty assumptions.

-- Take a self-assessment quiz to evaluate your cultural competence and highlight directions for growth.
+- Take a self-assessment check-in to evaluate your cultural competence and highlight directions for growth.

-- Educate yourself with this SLP-specific resource on Dispelling Myths Around Bilingualism or ASHA’s Practice Portal Cultural Competence section.
+- Educate yourself with ASHA’s Practice Portal Cultural Competence section.

 - Share the exciting things you learn with colleagues.
 Make a point to show-and-tell new materials and resources.
 Your enthusiasm will be contagious!